BlankedWave/IT-Ops-Central/README.md

 **A suite of lightweight, web-based tools designed to streamline IT procurement, onboarding, and offboarding workflows.**

 This toolkit was developed to solve common administrative bottlenecks in my IT departments.
-Originally created to automate manual documentation during my professional tenure at TMS Sdn Bhd. these tools replace messy spreadsheets and paper forms with clean, standardized, and professional PDF reports.
+Originally created to automate manual documentation during my professional tenure at Total Metering Solution Sdn Bhd.
+These tools replace messy spreadsheets and paper forms with clean, standardized, and professional PDF reports.

 ---